Alicia & Jim Ward

 Alicia Ward (Née Franco)

-See Through Sea is a husband and wife team brought together by their love for the ocean.
-Jim and Alicia are dedicated to ocean conservation and the art of underwater storytelling.
+See Through Sea is run by husband and wife team, Jim and Alicia Ward.
+This couple's love for the ocean brought them together and Jim and Alicia are dedicated to ocean conservation and the art of underwater storytelling.

 Pronounced "Ah-LEE-See-Yah" (named after her Abuela), Alicia often goes by her nickname 'Ali'.
 Alicia spent her youngest years moving around, spending time in Minnesota, Mexico, Georgia and South Carolina before her parents announced they were moving to Hawai'i when Ali was 12.